As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 “Kako” by manoeldarochadeoliveira is licensed under CC BY 2.0

-You'll need to assign the animation that you want to control with the playback controller to the playback controller.
+You'll need to assign the animation playback controller to the object in the scene that you want to animate.
 To do this:

 Choose an animation to control with the playback controller.

-This will always say animation, because it's a playback controller that controls animations.
+This will always say animation, because this playback controller controls animations.

 The duration of the animation.